-The Master of Engineering project is undertaken in the second semester of the final year of the 2-year MEngSc.
-The course, MEngSc Project A, is the first part of the project.
-Its purpose is for students to undertake directed laboratory and research work on an approved topic under the guidance of an academic supervisor.
+The Master of Engineering project is undertaken in the second semester of the final year of the 2-year ME.
+Students are to undertake directed laboratory and research work on an approved topic under the guidance of an academic supervisor.

 The project provides an opportunity for the student to bring together engineering principles learned over their previous years of study and apply these principles to innovatively solve problems such as the development of a specific design, process and/or the investigation of a hypothesis.
 The projects must be complex, open-ended problems that allow room for student creativity, and the acquisition, analysis and interpretation of results.
 There must be multiple possible solutions or conclusions at the outset and sufficient complexity to require a degree of project planning from the student.
 The project requires the student to formulate problems in engineering terms, manage an engineering project and find solutions by applying engineering methods.
-Students also develop skills that enable them to work in a research and development environment.
+Students also develop skills that enable them to work in a research and development environment